Attempted assassination of Gerald Ford in Sacramento: Perpetrator

+Fromme's mugshot after her arrest.

 Lynette Fromme, who was nicknamed "Squeaky" by George Spahn, was a follower of cultist Charles Manson, leader of the group convicted of murdering actress Sharon Tate and eight others in Los Angeles, California, in 1969.
 Fromme was one of the earliest followers of Manson, and had a reputation as being one of the most devoted.
 Through the years, Fromme assumed a leadership role in keeping Manson cult members in communication with each other after most of them had been imprisoned.

 In April 1971, Fromme served 90 days in jail for attempting to feed a hamburger laced with the psychedelic drug LSD to Barbara Hoyt, a witness to the Tate murder, to keep Hoyt from testifying in the murder trial.
 Fromme lived at 1725 P Street in Sacramento in an attic apartment with Sandra Good, a close friend who also was a long-time member of the Manson Family.
 Four years later in 1975, Fromme wanted to confront President Ford on the environmental pollution his campaign brought forth and its effects on ATWA (air, trees, water, animals).

 Events leading towards the assassination attempt

 In July 1975, California's relatively new governor, Democrat Jerry Brown, refused to commit to speak at the 49th annual Sacramento "Host Breakfast", an annual gathering of wealthy California business leaders to be held in the Sacramento Convention Center on the morning of September 5, 1975.
-To teach Brown a political lesson, for what he would describe more than 30 years later as a "dilatory response" to the invitation, the politically powerful group invited U.S. President Ford, a Republican, to make the morning’s speech instead.
+To teach Brown a political lesson, for what he would describe more than 30 years later as a "dilatory response" to the invitation, the politically powerful group invited U.S. president Ford, a Republican, to make the morning’s speech instead.
 Ford saw California's electoral votes as critical to his success in the 1976 United States presidential election and accepted the invitation to speak at the Host Breakfast.

 In early August 1975, The New York Times reported that the United States Environmental Protection Agency had released a study entitled A Spectroscopic Study of California Smog, showing that smog was widespread in rural areas.
 The New York Times article also noted how President Ford had just asked the United States Congress to relax provisions of the 1963 Clean Air Act beyond the 1970 Clean Air Act amendments and provided details on Ford's upcoming September trip to California.
 After learning of Ford's upcoming visit, ex-convict Thomas Elbert was arrested on August 17 in response to Elbert phoning the United States Secret Service and threatening to kill Ford when he visited Sacramento.